ncsa/Delta_doc/docs/source/user_guide/login.rst

 Once you have a Delta allocation, the primary methods for logging into Delta are:

 - :ref:`direct_access` - Most common login method for users.
-- :ref:`openondemand` - Simplest login method, using a web browser.
+- :ref:`openondemand` - Simplest login method; uses a web browser.
 Good for verifying that your account is working.
 - :ref:`VS Code <vs-remote-ssh>`

 .. _direct_access: